Songs of Dovid Kerner

 Onto Aaron's beard from his priestly crown

-Like the dew that falls on Har Hermon
+Like the dew on Har Hermon that falls without a sound

 Hinei mah tov u’mana'im